JBScreen Family - JBScreen Membrane

 JBScreen Classic | JBScreen Basic | JBScreen Membrane | JBScreen Kinase | JBScreen Nuc-Pro | JBScreen PEG/Salt | JBScreen Pentaerythritol | JBScreen PACT++ | JBScreen JCSG++ | Pi-Screens | JBScreen Wizard

-The JBScreen Membrane crystallization buffers are principally ordered by type and concentration of the precipitant.
-Like in case of the "classic" JBScreen system, this allows easy extraction of all relevant information and is already a first step to a refinement: Once you get a hit, you immediately see the effects of the neighbouring conditions.
-Subsequent fine tuning of preliminary hits will be much more efficient.
+The JBScreen Membrane crystallization conditions are primarily ordered by type and concentration of the precipitant.
+This allows easy extraction of all relevant information for a straightforward refinement: Once you get a hit, you immediately see the effects of the neighbouring conditions.
+The subsequent fine tuning of preliminary hits will be much more efficient.

 Individual Conditions of all screens are available in 10 ml as well as 100 ml volumes.
 Please follow this link.